elmol/zk-guess-who/README.md

 A player can get clues from the opponent's character by asking yes/no questions about the character's characteristics.
 There is only one chance to guess the opponent's character.
 If it is guessed, the game is won if not lost.

-The broads consist on 24 characters and the character is defined by a set of 4 characteristics with 4 variants each.
+The broads consist on 24 characters and the character is defined by a set of 4 characteristics.

-Characters are defined by 4 digit number and the characteristics by the positions in this number.
-For example in a character 2310, the first characteristic is 2, the second 3...
-And the questions are for example: is 2 in position 0? (true) or is 1 in position 3? (false)

 *dApp:*  https://zk-guess-who.vercel.app/